AvantikaYellapantula/Course-214/Notes/MyNotes/Memory Allocation/dynamic_memory_allocation.md

 	- The process of automatically freeing unused allocated blocks is known as garbage collection
 	- e.g:Lisp, ML, Java rely on garbage collection to free allocated blocks

+This time, we will focus on explicit allocators only: